Weidmuller Terminal Blocks in Delaware

 Industrial Applications for Weidmuller Terminal Blocks

-- Warehouse Control Panels: Material handling systems, conveyor controls, sortation equipment, scanners, and automated storage systems need wiring layouts that can support service work as the operation changes or grows.
+- Warehouse Automation: Material handling systems, conveyor controls, sortation equipment, scanners, and automated storage systems need wiring layouts that can support service work as the operation changes or grows.

-- Water, Wastewater, and Energy Systems: Infrastructure control panels may support pumps, sensors, telemetry equipment, and control circuits spread across facilities or remote sites.
+- Infrastructure Control Panels: Infrastructure control panels may support pumps, sensors, telemetry equipment, and control circuits spread across facilities or remote sites.
 Terminal blocks help keep wiring easier to trace during maintenance.

 Confirm the terminal strip layout